-We are required to submit to MassDEP a series of reports each month documenting daily performance of the treatment system.
+We are required to submit to MassDEP a group of reports each month documenting daily performance of the treatment system.
 This includes reports for filter turbidity, chlorine disinfection, and pH adjustment.
-In addition, as a public water supply with a surface water source, we are required to monitor for coliform bacteria and disinfectant residual in the distribution system and report this information monthly to MassDEP.
+In addition, as a public water supply with a surface water source, we are required to monitor for coliform bacteria and disinfectant residual in the distribution system monthly.
 This measurement tells us whether we are maintaining sufficient chlorine disinfectant in the distribution system pipes.
 If the amount of disinfectant is too low, bacteria or other organisms could grow in the pipes.